Hopkins Applied Physics Lab

 Brazilian percussionist Bruno Lucini showcases through his music an openness to the world’s cultural diversity and its wide vocabulary of rhythms and instruments.
 As a world-fusion musician he blends hand percussion and drumset in a polyrhythmic hybrid setup.
 Lucini plays Samba, Bossa and Brazilian Jazz, as well as Salsa and Latin Jazz performing frequently in Washington DC/New York city corridor with well-known groups Origem (Lucini Bros), Veronneau and John W. Warren and Downtown Tumbao.
 Has performed at nationally recognized venues such as Kennedy Center Millennium Stage, DC Duke Ellington Jazz Fest, Sculpture Garden Jazz DC, Blues Alley, Howard Theater and Silver Spring Jazz Fest.

 Roberto Villeda is a Guatemalan-born pianist and composer.
 He is a rising star on the DMV scene whose skill is unmatched.
 Roberto anchors his sound in Latin tradition and classical influence to springboard into rich throbbing tumbaos toward Bebop and Neo-soul improvisations.
+You can catch Roberto at Simple Bar, running the Latin Jazz Jam every Thursday night.

 Michael Paxton holds a BA in Jazz performance from Towson University.
 He is a masterful sax, clarinet, flute and piano player.
 Mike's warm, fresh style fills any performance space with the luscious sounds of Latin Jazz, bright mambos and intense Bebop.
 You can catch him collaborating on musical projects like Never Ending Fall, Noah Pierre Band, TOB, Moontide Gallery and, of course, Downtown Tumbao.